Scott Milanovich: Toronto Argonauts

 On December 1, 2011, Milanovich was named the 42nd head coach of the Toronto Argonauts.
 His Argonauts won the Grey Cup in his first season at the helm.
-Following a 9–9 regular season in 2012, Milanovich led the Toronto Argonauts to a 35–22 Grey Cup victory in his debut season as a head coach, and was named the 2012 CFL Coach of the Year.
+Following a 9–9 regular season in 2012, Milanovich led the Toronto Argonauts to a 35–22 Grey Cup victory over the Calgary Stampeders in his debut season as a head coach, and was named the 2012 CFL Coach of the Year.

 Milanovich's second season as Argonauts head coach was a successful one.
-The team battled plenty of injuries yet still managed to finish first place in the Eastern Division with an 11–7 record, their first division championship since the 2007 season.
-The Argonauts would eventually lose in the Eastern Final playoff game to Hamilton.
+The team battled plenty of injuries yet still managed to finish first place in the Eastern Division with an 11–7 record, the Argonauts' first division championship since the 2007 season.
+The Argonauts would eventually lose 36-24 in the Eastern Final playoff game to Hamilton.

 Due to uncertainty over his future with the Argonauts, Milanovich resigned as the team's head coach.

 Jacksonville Jaguars

 On January 26, 2017, Milanovich was hired by the Jacksonville Jaguars as their quarterbacks coach under head coach Doug Marrone.
 In November 2018, with the Jaguars offense struggling, offensive coordinator Nathaniel Hackett was fired and Milanovich assumed play-calling duties.
 Following the 2018 season, Milanovich then relinquished offensive coordinator duties to the recently hired John DeFilippo.